5 Common Sales Demo Mistakes to Avoid (and How to Fix Them)

 During planning, you can use this info to decide which features your tool has that answer the questions above.
 Then you need to line up the SWIIFT℠ benefit and you’re on your way.
 New here?
 SWIIFT℠ stands for So, What’s In It For THEM!
 It’s our philosophy to put the thoughts and needs of the prospect before our own.
 We promise you’ll thank us later!

-Bonus: We’ve got two uber-helpful sales demo planning docs for you to use before your next call!
-Grab them here.
+Bonus: We’ve got 5 uber-helpful sales demo + meeting worksheets for you to use before your next call!

 3. Less is More